subhajitpal1993/Knowledge_Graph/README.md

 KG Engine is a minimalist tool for searching and viewing entities in a graph and is dedicated to a local environment.
 The application provides a Python client with three distinct terminal commands: `add, start, open`.
 The application default proposes to search through the knowledge graph [Countries](https://www.aaai.org/ocs/index.php/SSS/SSS15/paper/view/10257/10026).
 You can explore the borders we must cross to get from one country to another and see how small the 🌍 is.

 ## Installation

 ```sh
 pip install git+https://github.com/subhajitpal1993/Knowledge_Graph
 ```
+For re-installation pip uninstall kgsearch and Knowledge_Graph-0.0.1.dist-info package

 ## ✅ Quick Start